 “Ok.
 I always go by three basic rules: texture, milk and color.
 You want some variety on your cheese plate, so be sure to include something soft, something blue, something firm and something crumbly.
 It sounds like we’re getting married here.
 Likewise mix up the animal milks; get some sheep, goat, cow and maybe even buffalo in there.
 Balance colors so the plate looks appetizing, if everything’s on the white spectrum add some charcuterie, mustard or olives to liven things up.
 I always like to include peppadews and cornichons as well as some dried fruit and nuts.
 Sneak a little bit of dark chocolate in there too.”

-Katie Potts of Petoskey Cheese walks us through how to build a cheese board at home in this MyNorth video.
+Katie walks us through how to build a cheese board at home.